vintasoftware/github-metrics/README.md

 `--end-date`: The metric cutoff date.
 Date in format YYYY-mm-dd

-`--exclude-author`: Will exclude all PRs created by the listed authors.
+`--exclude-authors`: Will exclude all PRs created by the listed authors.
 This argument must list usernames separated by a comma.
-Example: `--exclude_author=pantoja,github_username,other_username`
+Example: `--exclude_authors=pantoja,github_username,other_username`

 `--include-hotfixes`: Will include all hotfixes in the metric calculation.
 By default, this value is false.